 One of the outgrowths of revisiting these sources of social renewal is a rehabilitated emphasis on personal responsibility and solidarity, a preference for direct action to address problems and challenges at the most proximate level possible.
 Röpke is well-known for advocating a policy of decentrism, which might take the form today of pursuing a policy of devolution: privatization of governmental activity wherever possible, and wherever that is not possible or is "politically unfeasible," pursuing the localization of government functions to the lowest, most proximate levels of civil authority.

 There is some helpful discussion today about what pursuing "competent" government, rather than "big" or "small" government, might imply, along with exhortations toward the humility required for the pursuit of "proximate" justice.
 To figure out what competent government might look like, we first must debunk the myth of the omnicompetent state and realize that there are moral limits on what government ought to do as well as concrete limits on what it can do.
-We need a government vigorous enough in the spheres of its responsibilities to fulfill its duties, but a government limited in scope to only exercise that power in pursuit of its divinely-ordained tasks.
-The government which views its primary role as the provision of goods and services, rather than the protection of other spheres through which human goods are realized, will inevitably be too big to flourish.
+We need a government vigorous enough in the spheres of its responsibilities to fulfill its duties, but a government limited in scope to only exercise that power in pursuit of its divinely ordained tasks.
+The government that views its primary role as the provision of goods and services, rather than the protection of other spheres through which human goods are realized, will inevitably be too big to flourish.